 The process that underpins the Lion has changed over the years but the essence has remained very much the same and now, as it was then, remains a celebration of our staff and pupils both former and current.

 15 January 2020 – Meet the Archivist

-After completing her bachelors degree in English Literature with Creative Writing she studied a masters in Archive Administration at Aberystwyth University, one out of six universities accredited by the Archives and Records Association UK and Ireland, and found her way to Hampton School soon after.
+After completing her bachelors degree in English Literature with Creative Writing she studied a masters in Archive Administration at Aberystwyth University, and found her way to Hampton School soon after.

 As a school archivist, she preserves the collective memory of the School.

 Her inspiration comes from historians Lucy Worsley and Mary Beard.